 Effective this week, Medi-Cal now covers a key autism therapy, and some 12,000 kids stand to benefit statewide.
 One of the children who will benefit is Timothy Wilson, a bubbly 6-year-old who will now be able to get Applied Behavior Analysis (ABA) through Medi-Cal, the state’s insurance program for people who are low income.
 ABA is the clinical standard of care for autism.

 Timothy was 2 when he was diagnosed with autism spectrum disorder.
-“He didn’t say mama, didn’t say dada,” said Jazzmon.
+“He didn’t say mama, didn’t say dada,” says his mother, Jazzmon Wilson.
 He threw tantrums and hardly made eye contact.
 “You just see all your dreams go by the wayside.”

 Bernice Arnett, school nurse for the Newman-Crows Landing Unified School District, is in charge of student health at the district’s seven public schools.
 (Ryder Diaz/KQED)